lgeronimov/fad-modules-install/modules/@fad-producto/ng-fad-pdf-reader/README.md

   constructor(private pdfReader: NgFadPdfReaderService) { }

   ngOnInit() {
-    // 1.- Observe if pdfjs is ready this.pdfReader.verifyStatePdf.subscribe(res => {
+    // 1.- Observe if pdf is ready this.pdfReader.verifyStatePdf.subscribe(res => {
       if (res) {
         // do something